geoffmunn/utility-scripts/docs/workflows.md

       - Workflow wallet 1
     steps:
       - action: withdraw
+        description: Withdraw rewards from the validator if there are more than 1000 LUNC and it is a Sunday
         when:
           - LUNC > 1000
           - Day = Sunday
       - action: redelegate
+        description: Redelegate 50% of the rewards back to the same validator
         amount: 50% LUNC
         when:
           - always